idaholab/moose/modules/thermal_hydraulics/doc/content/source/components/HSBoundaryExternalAppTemperature.md

 !syntax description /Components/HSBoundaryExternalAppTemperature

-This component is the same as [HSBoundarySpecifiedTemperature.md] but uses a temperature transferred from an external application into an auxiliary variables.
+This component is the same as [HSBoundarySpecifiedTemperature.md] but uses a temperature transferred from an external application into an auxiliary variable.

 The temperature variable is added by this component on the subdomains of the heat structure with a variable type defined by the [HeatConductionModel.md].